mjjs/Nvdfetch/README.md

 # Requirements
 Windows 7, 8.* or 10

+## Building
+Because the NVML library uses CGO, it needs to be compiled using GCC.
+The go tool should handle everything for you, but you need GCC to be installed and added to PATH before building Nvdfetch.

 # Todo
 * Add ability to download a newer driver (manually or automatically) instead of just printing the download URL
 * Support for other operating systems(?)